Editor's Choice...

 "Pink Floyd" members were given some scenes from the film to watch and were asked to compose the soundtrack based on the atmosphere.
 It was the personal interpretation of "Pink Floyd" members to the scenes they watched, that gave birth to all the magic on this album.
 A beautiful album with a mesmerizing and unique atmosphere, melodic folk, avant-garde, combined with psychedelia and even a taste of hard rock (yes, you read that right), a variety of effects and acoustic sections.

-As we mentioned in the introduction, it is the band's first album in the classical lineup of Roger Waters, David Gilmour, Rick Wright and Nick Mason, but what's more amazing, it's the band's only album where David Gilmour is the only vocalist.
+As we mentioned in the introduction, it is the band's first album in the classical lineup of Roger Waters, David Gilmour, Richard Wright and Nick Mason, but what's more amazing, it's the band's only album where David Gilmour is the only vocalist.
 Waters was not yet confident enough and Wright had not yet discovered his abilities in singing.
-And if you're looking for more rare facts, then this album features the band's only song by "Pink Floyd" written by Nick Mason and Rick Wright ("Up The Khyber").
+And if you're looking for more rare facts, then this album features the band's only song by "Pink Floyd" written by Nick Mason and Richard Wright ("Up The Khyber").

 Most of the album was written and recorded by the band within eight days, an amazing fact in itself.
 Most of the lyrics were written by Waters during the sessions themselves and some of the melodies started with improvisations.